|

 will come back and live with her forever.
 However, fate

-cheats the two, and keeps them apart.
+cheats the two and keeps them apart.
 Dum finds his

-father killed by outlaws, and Rumpoey is forced into
+father killed by outlaws and Rumpoey is forced into

-an engagement with the Police Captain.
+an engagement with the police captain.
 As a result of

-his tragedy, Dum becomes The Black Tiger, the most feared
+this tragedy, Dum becomes The Black Tiger, the most feared

 outlaw in the land.
 Fate will bring them back together